BackToTech-Study/CleanCodeWorkshop/README.md

 ```

+The invoker is not aware of how the command is executed, it only knows what command to invoke.
+So the **command pattern helps us implement separation of concerns**,
+because the invoker and receiver can change independently of each other.

 **Liskov Substitution Principle - Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.**

 **Dependency Inversion Principle - Depend on abstractions, not concrete instances.**